renovatebot/renovate/lib/modules/manager/bundler/readme.md

 ### Authenticating private registry

-If you need Bundler to authenticate with a private registry - and it's not the same host as your GitHub/GitLab/etc - then you should do so with `hostRules` and be sure to set the `hostType` value to be "bundler". e.g.
+If you need Bundler to authenticate with a private registry - and it's not the same host as your GitHub/GitLab/etc - then you should do so with `hostRules` and be sure to set the `hostType`. e.g.

 ```json
 {